 Why Saying No Is Difficult

-The author says that saying no can be difficult because it sits uncomfrotably between the exercise of your power and the nurturing of your relationships.
+The author says that saying no can be difficult because it sits uncomfortably between the exercise of your power and the nurturing of your relationships.

 I think Ury is right.

 However, the “fear of no” goes deeper in my opinion.
 The difficulty in saying no for many arises from different psychological sources as well.
-Fear, submission, lack of self-esteem, fear of judgement, these are also major stumbling blocks for people who have trouble saying no.
+Fear, submission, lack of self-esteem, fear of judgment, these are also major stumbling blocks for people who have trouble saying no.

-Also read “No More Mr. Nice Guy” and for a deeper approach check out my courses Social Power.
+Also read “No More Mr. Nice Guy” and for a deeper approach check out my courses Power University.

 The Three Approaches to Saying No